 - 600 organizations have become community partners, from which more than 350 live events have sprung, engaging more than 30,000 people

-- 19,000 have made contributions of content to these projects
+- Over 50,000 have made contributions of content to these projects

 The Wall Street Journal covers “Beyond Bubbie: Tales from the Kitchen” at 92YTribeca.

 The New York Times spreads the word on Bubbie.